michaelmccrae/Portfolio-Michael-McCrae/README.md

 # Tech Used

 - [Next.js](https://nextjs.org) - A framework built upon React.
-NextJS version 15.3.1.
+NextJS version is 15.3.1.
 - [Tailwind CSS](https://tailwindcss.com/) - I am using a mix of CSS style sheets and Tailwind to help me with quick fixes.
 - [shadcn](https://ui.shadcn.com/) - shadcn was used for adding the breadcrumb functionality.
 - [TypeScript](https://www.typescriptlang.org/) - "TypeScript is a strongly typed programming language that builds on JavaScript."